Best of

 Distillery tours, immersive art, and a restored 1885 cathedral as an event venue.

-- Wndr Museum Interactive light, sound, and digital-art installations on Monroe Street — closer to an immersive experience than a traditional museum.1130 W Monroe St 1 and 2, Chicago, IL, 60607
+- WNDR Museum Interactive light, sound, and digital-art installations on Monroe Street — closer to an immersive experience than a traditional museum.1130 W Monroe St 1 and 2, Chicago, IL, 60607

 Frequently asked questions